-If you decide to go with PenFed, compare the different home equity products on its website, and pick the one that best suits your needs.
-If you have any questions during the membership or application process, you can call the credit union’s customer service team at 800-247-5626, send an email to email@example.com or send a secure message online.
+If you’re thinking about getting a HELOC, take some time to compare what PenFed has to offer with other home equity lenders.
+For any questions during the membership or application process, you can call the credit union’s customer service team at 800-247-5626, send an email to email@example.com or send a secure message online.

 If you call, agents are available Monday through Friday from 7 a.m. to 11 p.m.
 Eastern, on Saturday from 8 a.m. to 11 p.m.
-Eastern, and on Sunday from 9 a.m. to 5:30 p.m.
+Eastern and on Sunday from 9 a.m. to 5:30 p.m.
 Eastern.